 It’s the amount bettors win if they correctly predicted the point spread.
 In our example, $100 + $650 = $750.
 The amount of money paid out to bettors if they win their point spread wager is $750.

-Keep in mind that point spread payouts will differ from book to book.
+Keep in mind that these payouts will differ from book to book.
 Before making your wager, make sure you’re getting the best odds available.

-The spread shifts as the public’s perception of each team’s relative strengths and liabilities changes.
+The spread shifts as the public’s perception of each team’s relative strengths and weaknesses changes.

-Point spreads can shift due to a variety of reasons.
+There are a number of reasons this may happen.
 For example, if a team is expected to win its next game by a significant margin, the point spread will most likely rise.
-The point spread will typically decrease if a team is thought to be less powerful than previously believed.
-Many elements may impact public perception, including media reports and social media posts about a team’s recent performance.
+However, it will likely decrease if a team is thought to be less powerful than previously believed.
+Many factors may influence public perception, including media reports and social media posts about a team’s recent performance.

-The phrase “against the spread” is most often employed in the context of betting, where it refers to a bet in which the player bets that a certain team will win by more than a set amount.
+This phrase is most often employed in the context of betting, where it refers to a bet in which the player bets that a certain team will win by more than a set amount.

 If a team is expected to win by seven points or fewer, it becomes the underdog.
 For example, if two football teams are competing against each other and one is expected to win by seven points, the opponent would be considered the underdog.
 If you bet on the favorite to win “against the spread,” you’ll need them to score more than seven points in order for your wager to pay off.
 On the other hand, if you bet on the underdog, you’ll need them to either defeat outright or lose by less than seven points for your wager to succeed.